Do you struggle with finding the perfect gift for everyone on your list? What if they don’t like it? What if they already have one (or ten)?

 - Buy the latest cheesy romance novel, comedic relief, or inspirational book that your friend would love and a pretty bookmark.

 If you have a local winery, make a day out of visiting, doing a tasting, and buying a bottle (or a case… for the discount, of course) to share.
-If not, get a bottle of your friend’s favorite wine, or even a subscription to a wine club so your friend can find new favorites.

 Don’t forget to download the free printable gift tags below!